ShadowGuardAI/.github/profile/README.md

 This is an AI-research project that focus on developing AI-generated cybersecurity tools

-This project focuses on defensive action to remain ethical.
+This project focuses on defensive action.